vsariola/sointu/README.md

 architectures include 386, amd64, and WebAssembly; targetable platforms include Windows, Mac, Linux (and related) + browser.

-User manual will be in the [Wiki](https://github.com/vsariola/sointu/wiki).
+The user manual is available in the [Wiki](https://github.com/vsariola/sointu/wiki).
+You can ask for help in the [Discussions](https://github.com/vsariola/sointu/discussions) or from pestis_bc on the Demoscene Discord.

 Installation
 ------------